Domestic Violence Battery in Pinellas County, FL

 If you were accused of domestic violence in Pinellas County, contact an experienced criminal defense attorney at Sammis Law Firm.
 Our attorneys help clients after an arrest in the cities and municipalities throughout Pinellas County, including St. Petersburg, Clearwater, Largo, Pinellas Park, Dunedin, Tarpon Springs, Seminole, or Safety Harbor.

-If you sit in the courtroom long enough, you will see how the typical case is resolved with:
+If you sit in the courtroom long enough, you will see how many cases are resolved with:

 The court might continue the “no contact” provision until probation is completed.

-The prosecutor might agree to drop the charge to “disorderly conduct” with a withhold of adjudication so that you might qualify to seal the record.
+A better result might occur if the prosecutor agrees to drop the charge to “disorderly conduct” with a withhold of adjudication so that you might seal the record.
 Of course, the best result is getting the charges dropped by the prosecutor or dismissed by the judge.

-We are familiar with the procedures used in Judge Holly Grissinger’s courtroom.
+We know the procedures used in the Honorable Holly Grissinger’s courtroom for all misdemeanor domestic violence cases.
 Let us use our experience to help you.

 Call (727) 210-7004.